dokipen/jipe/README.md

 { or [ and ends with } or ].
 Any non-[ or non-{ characters before the starting delimiter or after the ending delimeter are simply ignored.

 Does it care about newlines?
-No, you json can span multple lines, and doesn't need any newlines between objects.
+No, your JSON can span multple lines, and doesn't need any newlines between objects.